cfallot/Payload-Electronics/README.md

        Adafruit Ultimate GPS- location obviously.
        Camera- It's likely we'll use a camera onboard.
 ###### Power-Board
-   >We'll use this simply to mount batteries, and possibly merge this with the Buck-converter board.
+   >We'll use this simply to mount batteries, Buck-converters, and the start up system.

 ###### Buck Converter-Board
    >Dependent on the Power board configuration,